 Dyslexia is not only a problem with reading and spelling.
 The problem may be perceptual, auditory receptive, memory based or a processing deficit.

 Class teachers are not expected to be able to diagnose these difficulties as such, but some general indications are listed below.
 If several of these are observed frequently in class please tick the relevant boxes, enter details and any additional information and pass to Support for Learning and Management for further investigation.

-- □ Still have difficulty with reading - Read adequately but slowly, making careless errors, and tiring in extended reading situations - Have considerable spelling difficulties - Have difficulty copying accurately from the blackboard or a book - □ Have failed to accumulate a core of common key words - Still confuse b/d or was/saw in reading and writing - Still have difficulty pronouncing longer common words - Do written work very slowly - Miss out sounds or syllables in words, spoken and/or written - Have difficulty memorising number bonds and tables - Reverse numbers, eg 36 or 63 - □ Still confuse left/right and up/down - □ Still have difficulty with the sequence of days, months and the alphabet - □ Have poorly formed, poorly spaced immature handwriting - Have difficulty remembering oral instructions - G Frequently appear confused and process only parts of the lesson - □ Have word finding difficulties - Good orally but written work disappointing - Poor organisation and presentation; forgets books and homework - Behaviour difficulties, frustration, poor self-image - Easily distracted either hyperactive or daydreaming - Clumsy, unpopular in team games, dislikes P.E. - Other please give details
+Pupil Name : Class: Date:

+Still has difficulty with reading

+k

+reading situations

+Has considerable spelling difficulties

+Has difficulty copying accurately from the blackboard or a book

+Has failed to accumulate a core of common key words

+Still confuses b/d or was/saw in reading and writing

+Still has difficulty pronouncing longer common words

+Does written work very slowly

+Misses out sounds or syllables in words, spoken and/or written

+Has difficulty memorising number bonds and tables

+Reverses numbers, eg 36 or 63

+Still confuses left/right and up/down

+Still has difficulty with the sequence of days/months/the alphabet

+Has poorly formed, poorly spaced immature handwriting

+Has difficulty remembering oral instructions

+Frequently appears confused/ processes only parts of the lesson

+Has word finding difficulties

+Good orally but written work disappointing

+Poor organisation and presentation; forgets books and homework

+Behaviour difficulties, frustration, poor self-image

+Easily distracted - either hyperactive or daydreaming

+Clumsy, unpopular in team games, dislikes P.E.

+Other - please give details

 Teacher:

+Action reque

+investigation and advice regarding support

+dyslexia assessment

+profile of additional needs